-- Unsteady aperiodic motion. - All fluid properties and transported quantities exhibit random spatial and temporal variations. - They are intrinsically three-dimensional due to vortex stretching. - Strong dependence from initial conditions. - Contains a wide range of scales (eddies). - Therefore, in order to accurately model/resolve turbulent flows, the simulations must be threedimensional, time-accurate, and with fine enough meshes such that all spatial scales are properly captured. - Additional physics that makes turbulence modeling even harder: - Buoyancy, compressibility effects, heat transfer, multiphase flows, transition to turbulence, surface finish, combustion, and so on.
+- Unsteady aperiodic motion. - All fluid properties and transported quantities exhibit random spatial and temporal variations. - They are intrinsically three-dimensional due to vortex stretching. - Strong dependence from initial conditions. - Contains a wide range of scales (eddies). - Therefore, in order to accurately model/resolve turbulent flows, the simulations must be threedimensional, time-accurate, and with fine enough meshes such that all spatial scales are properly captured. - Additional physics that makes turbulence modeling even harder: - Buoyancy, compressibility effects, heat transfer, multiphase flows, transition to turbulence, surface finish, combustion, adverse pressure gradients, high speed flows, shock waves, and so on.